Laravel-Backpack/docs/5.x-dev/crud-how-to.md

 <a name="belongstomany"></a>
 #### belongsToMany (n-n relationship)

-Note: Starting in 4.2, `BelongsToMany` relation had been improved to simplify the scenario where your pivot table has extra database columns (in addition to the foreign keys).
+Note: Starting with v5, the `BelongsToMany` relation had been improved to simplify the scenario where your pivot table has extra database columns (in addition to the foreign keys).

 - example:
     - `User -> BelongsToMany -> Role`